rancher/build-master/README.md

 ## Docker image for running the master branches of Rancher.
 -----------
-This uses a Docker in Docker base image, and if you want speed, then you'll want to restart the internal container.
+This uses a Docker in Docker base image, and when you want to rebuild... restart the container.

 ###Usage
 To build: